YimingXiao98/FacadeTrack/README.md

 - The VLM stage can run in two modes (one‑stage vs two‑stage).
 Choose based on recall needs and operating conservatism.

-### Cite

-Y. Xiao, A. Gupta, M. Esparza, Y.-H. Ho, A. Sebastian, H. Weas, R. Houck, and A. Mostafavi, “FacadeTrack: Linking Street View Imagery and Language Models for Post-Disaster Recovery,” submitted manuscript, 2025.

-If you use this code, please cite the paper above.